Diffeological Coarse Moduli Spaces of Stacks over Manifolds: From Concrete Sheaves to Sheaves to Stacks

-\begin{proof} As explained in \hypref{r:2-functor}{Remark}, $\coarse$ takes $2$-commutative diagrams in $\stacks$ to strictly commuting diagrams in $\csheaves$.
-Therefore, the $2$-cocones used to define colimits in $\stacks$ are sent to cocones in $\csheaves$ and a standard proof for co-continuity of left adjoints may be used (the dual argument can be found here \cite[Theorem 1, page 118]{MacLane}, for instance).
+\begin{proof} It follows from \cref{r:2-functor} that $\coarse$ takes $2$-commutative diagrams in $\stacks$ to strictly commuting diagrams in $\csheaves$.
+Therefore, the $2$-cocones used to define colimits in $\stacks$ are sent to cocones in $\csheaves$.
+The proof now follows from a standard argument for co-continuity of left adjoints (for instance, see the dual argument in \cite[Theorem 1, page 118]{MacLane}). \end{proof}